 Discarding this equipment to replace a ship is not a valid response to any other action (such as battle) and does not suspend play.
-You may replace a ship with one of different affiliation only if the class name is identical and any personnel aboard are compatible with the new ship (you may not place them under house arrest).
-You may not replace one "UNKNOWN CLASS" ship with another (e.g., Mercenary Ship with Fesarius).
+You may replace a ship with one of different affiliation only if the class name is identical and any personnel aboard are compatible with the new ship (you may not place them under <a href="https://house.new.no.ndm.ndm.no.ndm.ndm.no.ndm.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.nd

+"UNKNOWN CLASS" ship with another (e.g., Mercenary Ship with Fesarius).
 See ship class, exchanging cards.